How to Conquer Complex Drama Formatting

 Right-aligned and brackets

-Exit or exeunt stage directions are traditionally shown right-aligned and bracketed.
+Some stage direction have only an opening bracket and are right-aligned, like exit or exeunt stage directions.
 These are formatted like other inline stage directions and placed at the end of the preceding dialog.
 Compare how the following page scan source is structured in HTML.

 Interrupting dialog